Andersen0/Thesis_Workspace/README.md

-# For rosbridge server to run for use with injection device
+## For rosbridge server to run for use with injection device
 ros2 launch rosbridge_server rosbridge_websocket_launch.xml

+## To run the irmt_teleop package with plugins
+ros2 launch imrt_teleop turtlebot_teleop.launch.py

+# Remember to add pathing to the .so plugins inside each plugins src/build in ~/.bashrc or export manually